wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/research/_index.md

       text: |
         ![Fabrication and characterisation platform](research-platforms.jpg)

-        Making good devices requires good tools.
-We are building a fabrication and characterisation platform that combines
-        automated thin-film processing with a range of measurement techniques — optical, structural, and electrical — that can probe materials and devices under different conditions including light, heat, and electrical stress.
+        Good devices depend on good processes.
+We are building a fabrication and characterizsation platform that combines thin-film processing with optical, structural, and electrical measurements, including the capability of in-situ observation during material synthesis and device operation.

-        The goal is to be able to study many variables systematically, understand what each one does, and translate that understanding into reproducible, reliable device processes.
+        This platform will help us understand how processing conditions affect film quality and device performance, identify which steps are difficult to scale, and develop more reproducible device workflows.
     design:
       columns: '1'